Working at Aelbers

 In the 1990s, Hans worked as an interim manager for several clients.
 One of them asked him to fire employees.
 We don't know how many exactly.
 Anyway, what we do know is that this sudden lay-off gnawed at Hans.
 Why wasn't the organisation helping them to find new jobs?
 Instead of dismissing the thought, he decided to act: he started his own employment agency in Ede to give those very people a future again.

 In the early years, AA Point focused on local customers and on different profiles: small manufacturers and window frame makers.
 It was a period of trial and error, searching for a specialism.
-After his brother died, Hans continued alone.
+After the passing of his brother, Hans continued alone.
 He had the desire to grow, but how exactly was not yet clear.

 The Dresden job fair